linux/fs/pnode.c

 return 0;

-/* skip if mountpoint isn't covered by it */
+/* skip if mountpoint isn't visible in m */

 if (!is_subdir(dest_mp->m_dentry, m->mnt.mnt_root))